-In a Council breakdown of figures somewhat different from those of the Ukraine Support Tracker, adding up economic assistance (EUR 37.8 billion), military support (EUR 12 billion), civil protection (EUR 535 million) and humanitarian aid (EUR 1.7 billion), the EU and its Member States together have provided support worth EUR 50 billion.
+In a Council breakdown of figures somewhat different from those of the Ukraine Support Tracker, adding up economic assistance (EUR 38.3 billion), military support (EUR 21.2 billion), civil protection (EUR 670 million) and humanitarian aid (EUR 2.6 billion), the EU and its Member States together have provided support worth EUR 62.8 billion up to 28 June 2023.

 The European Union's Macro-Financial Assistance (MFA) is a vehicle to support non-EU countries that face a balance of payment crisis via loans and grants.
 The Commission proposed a new emergency MFA for Ukraine of up to EUR 1.2 billion in concessional loans just before the start of the war.
-In response to the war, pay-outs were fast-tracked, with the two loan instalments of EUR 600 million disbursed in March11 and May 202212.
-Additional MFA loan packages of EUR 9 billion ('exceptional MFA', 18 May 202213) and EUR 18 billion ('MFA+ instrument', 9 November 202214) were approved, increasing the entire MFA amount to Ukraine to EUR 28.2 billion since the invasion started and also introducing an interest rate subsidy covering interest costs of the loan.15 Until February 2023, EUR 10.2 billion have been disbursed.16 While the MFA loan packages adopted in 2022 were guaranteed through a mix of provisioning from the EU budget and bilateral guarantees from the Members States, the EUR 18 billion in MFA+ for 2023 are guaranteed through the 2021-2027 MFF headroom17.
+In response to the war, pay-outs were fast-tracked, with the two loan instalments of EUR 600 million disbursed in March 12 and May 2022 13.
+Additional MFA loan packages of EUR 9 billion ('exceptional MFA', 18 May 2022 14) and EUR 18 billion ('MFA+instrument', 9 November 2022 15) were approved, increasing the entire MFA amount to Ukraine to EUR 28.2 billion since the invasion started and also introducing an interest rate subsidy covering interest costs of the loan.
+16 Until August 2023, EUR 19.2 billion have been disbursed.
+17 While the MFA loan packages adopted in 2022 were guaranteed through a mix of provisioning from the EU budget and bilateral guarantees from the Members States, the EUR 18 billion in MFA+for 2023 are guaranteed through the 2021-2027 MFF headroom 18.

-The EU Civil Protection Mechanism (a disaster prevention, preparedness, and response instrument) committed around EUR 535 million of in-kind assistance and emergency operations to channel emergency items to Ukraine, in its largest mobilisation ever.
-Since February 2022, the European Commission has allocated EUR 630 million for humanitarian aid programmes to help civilians affected by the war in Ukraine.18
+The EU Civil Protection Mechanism (a disaster prevention, preparedness, and response instrument) committed around EUR 647 million of in-kind assistance and emergency operations to channel emergency items to Ukraine, in its largest mobilisation ever.
+Since February 2022, the European Commission has allocated EUR 685 million for humanitarian aid programmes to help civilians affected by the war in Ukraine.
+19

-The European Investment Bank (EIB), as part of the EIB Ukraine Solidarity Urgent Response for 2022-2023, pledged to provide EUR 2.26 billion to Ukraine, of which EUR 1.72 billion have been disbursed.
+The European Investment Bank (EIB), as part of the EIB Ukraine Solidarity Urgent Response for 2022-2023, pledged to provide EUR 2.26 billion to Ukraine, of which EUR 1.7 billion have been disbursed.
 In March 2022, the EIB announced an emergency solidarity loan backed by an EU guarantee (part of the Solidarity Urgent Response) for Ukraine of EUR 2 billion including the immediate provision of EUR 668 million as liquidity assistance.
 A second part of the Response amounts to EUR 1.59 billion, of which EUR 1.05 billion was disbursed in 2022 and EUR 540 million is earmarked for 2023.
 They also disbursed a humanitarian donation worth EUR 3.6 million.
 In addition to the support provided to Ukraine, a credit line and an advisory platform were created to support EU Member States neighbouring Ukraine in their efforts to meet displaced people's needs.
 On 29 March 2023, the Board of Directors of the EIB approved the "EU for Ukraine Initiative", a new temporary scheme which will enable continued EIB engagement in the country while the expected medium term EU support is put in place.
-As part of the initiative, the EIB will establish the EU for Ukraine Fund for donors, accompanied by a EUR 100 million dedicated technical assistance package.
+As part of the initiative, the EIB has established the EU for Ukraine Fund for donors reaching EUR 400 million by July 202320.
+It was also accompanied by a EUR 100 million dedicated technical assistance package.